cariad/naughtty/README.md

 pip install naughtty
 ```

 **NaughTTY** requires the host operating system to support forking and pseudo-terminals.
 GNU/Linux is good.
 At the time of writing, Windows is not.
-No guarantees are made for any operating system.

 ## Basic CLI usage